MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Introduction

-To address the aforementioned challenges, we propose a \emph{Multi-Objective Actor-Critic} model, named MoTiAC.
-We generalize the popular asynchronous advantage actor-critic (A3C) \cite{mnih2016asynchronous} reinforcement learning algorithm for multiple objectives in RTB setting.
+To address the challenges mentioned above, we propose a \emph{Multi-Objective Actor-Critic} model, named \method.
+We generalize the popular asynchronous advantage actor-critic (A3C)~\cite{mnih2016asynchronous} reinforcement learning algorithm for multiple objectives in the RTB setting.
 Our model employs several local actor-critic networks with different objectives to interact with the same environment and then updates the global network asynchronously according to different reward signals.
-Instead of using a fixed linear combination of different objectives, MoTiAC is able to decide on adaptive weights over time according to how well the current situation conforms with agent's prior.
-To our best knowledge, this is the first multi-objective reinforcement learning model for RTB problems.
-We comprehensively evaluate our model on a large-scale industrial dataset, the experimental results verify the superiority of the approach.
+Instead of using a fixed linear combination of different objectives, \method can decide on adaptive weights over time according to how well the current situation conforms with the agent's prior.
+We evaluate our model on click data collected from the Tencent ad bidding system.
+The experimental results verify the effectiveness of our approach versus a set of baselines.

-\textbf{Contributions}.
-The contributions of our work can be summarized as follows: \begin{itemize} \item We identify two critical challenges in RTB and provide motivation to use multi-objective RL as the solution. \item We generalize A3C and propose a novel multi-objective actor-critic model MoTiAC for optimal bidding, which to our knowledge is the first in the literature. \item We mathematically prove that our model will converge to Pareto optimality and empirically evaluate MoTiAC using a proprietary real-world commercial dataset. \end{itemize}
+The contributions in this paper can be summarized as follows: \begin{itemize} \item We identify two critical challenges in RTB and are well motivated to use multi-objective RL as the solution. \item We propose a novel multi-objective actor-critic model \method for optimal bidding and prove the superiority of our model from the perspective of Pareto optimality. \item Extensive experiments on a real industrial dataset collected from the Tencent ad system show that \method achieves state-of-the-art performance. \end{itemize}